New York Grandparent Custody Lawyers

-With every state, visitation must be in the best interest of the child.
-However, New York does is not specific on how the best interest of the child is determined.
-Although there are factors that are included in other state laws that are not present in New York laws, it is assumed that the court recognizes the same factors when determining the best interests of the child.
+With every state, visitation must be in the interest of the child.
+However, New York does is not specific on how the interest of the child is determined.
+Although there are factors that are included in other state laws that are not present in New York laws, it is assumed that the court recognizes the same factors when determining the interests of the child.

 If a grandparent wants to ask for visitation rights, they must provide a burden of proof, which is the responsibility to provide valid evidence.
 When one or both parents die, the visitation rights are automatic.
 If the child’s parents are living, then burden of proof must be provided.